SEARCH

 So, on a side note, since there’s so little hydrojuglone in the wood, using walnut leaves and wood chips as mulch shouldn’t be a problem.
 I certainly do it.

 In laboratory studies, concentrated amounts of juglone given to seedlings in Petri dishes and other lab conditions have been shown to do harm.
-But, in a natural setting and backyard growing conditions, we don’t have good evidence that this happens.
+But, in a natural setting and backyard growing conditions, it’s not this simple—and all hope is not lost.

 Walnut Trivia